A Resolution for Separation Anxiety

 A dog that’s been alone for 30 seconds without incident hasn’t learned to relax.
 It’s just been alone for 30 seconds.
 The anxiety is still there - unaddressed, unresolved - and the clock is still running.

-Owners end up with a dog that seems fine for five minutes, ten minutes, apparently making progress — right up until the first time they leave for fifteen minutes.
-Then everything falls apart.
+Owners end up with a dog that seems fine for five minutes, ten minutes, apparently making progress — right up until the first time they leave for a realistic period of time, or try to carry out a normal activity.

 We start somewhere different.
 Before we ever ask your dog to be alone, we teach them to genuinely relax — independently, confidently, with you still in the room.
 Because a dog that can’t switch off when you’re there has no foundation whatsoever for switching off when you’re not.